RANCE

 CANNES

-Since 1923, when the architect Théo Petit built the main part of this palace hotel and added another Art Déco masterpiece to France’s Mediterranean coastline, the rich and famous have flocked to this lofty expression of the finest in seaside hospitality.
+I am not, of course, the first person to fall for the Majestic’s charms.
+Since 1923, when the architect Théo Petit built the main part of this palace hotel and added another Art Déco masterpiece to France’s Mediterranean coastline, the rich and famous have flocked here.
 I could mention a few of their names, but it would be pointless.
-Just think of any film star or fun-loving potentate since the 1920s, and they will have been here.
-Recently, the Grand Old Lady has been fully renovated.
-I decided it was time to return to pay my respects to this vast confection of marble, gilt and shimmering silk.
+Just think of any film star or fun-loving potentate since the 1920s, and they will have stayed at the Majestic.
+There are some of its facilities which would be new to them – like the cinema and the swish new spa.
+But they would all still recognise the grandeur and the unashamed confection of marble, gilt and shimmering silk.

 ADDRESSES